 Additional activities - The Group holds an E-Commerce business through the Azrieli.com website, as well as interests in a financial corporation: approx. 3.1% of the shares of Bank Leumi Lelsrael Ltd. ("Bank Leumi") as of the Report Release Date.
 By February 25, 2019, it held 20% of the shares of Leumi Card Ltd. ("Leumi Card")4.
+In July 2019, the Company (indirectly) invested in Compass, whose main activity is data centers in North America.
+For details on such investment, see Section 1.2.3.3 below.

 3 The Group, through Granite Hacarmel Investments Ltd. ("Granite" or "Granite Hacarmel"), holds 100% of the rights in Supergas Israeli Gas Distribution Company Ltd. ("Supergas"), which markets alternative energy sources; and 100% of the rights in G.E.S.
 Global Environmental Solutions Ltd. ("GES"), the business of which is the treatment of water, wastewater, air, waste and industrial chemicals.
-4 For details regarding the sale of all of the Group's holdings in Leumi Card, see Section 1.2.3.2 hereof.
+For details with respect to an agreement for the sale of all of the Group's holdings in Supergas through the sale of Granite, see Section 1.2.3.4 below.